 Detailed map of Black Hills Forest Fire Protection District

-Please contact one of our field offices if you have any questions about the location of your proposed camp fire in the Black Hills Forest Fire Protection District.
+Please contact one of our district offices if you have any questions about the location of your proposed camp fire in the Black Hills Forest Fire Protection District.

 A circle of loosely placed rocks is not a permitted campfire site!
-Check out the campfire specs to secure your permit.
+Check out the firepit regulations to secure your permit.

 Burn barrels are permitted only for the use of burning paper or untreated wood products.
-Check out the specifications and contact info.
+Check out the burn barrel guidelines.

 No. You can only have open fire in designated camp fire grates at U. S. Forest Service Campgrounds, picnic sites, or developed recreational areas.
 You will need to contact the local USFS District Ranger's Office for permission to use open fire anywhere else within the Black Hills National Forest system lands in South Dakota.